docker/docs/content/manuals/admin/organization/manage-a-team.md

 ## Organization owner

 An organization owner is an administrator who has the following permissions:

-- Manage repositories and add team members to the organization
+- Manage repositories and add team members to the organization.
-- Full access to private repositories, all teams, billing information, and organization settings
+- Access private repositories, all teams, billing information, and organization settings.
-- Can specify [permissions](#permissions-reference) for each team in the organization
+- Specify [permissions](#permissions-reference) for each team in the organization.
-- Only organization owners can enable [SSO](../../security/for-admins/single-sign-on/_index.md) for the organization.
+- Enable [SSO](../../security/for-admins/single-sign-on/_index.md) for the organization.

 When SSO is enabled for your organization, the organization owner can also manage users.
 Docker can auto-provision Docker IDs for new end-users or users who'd like to have a separate Docker ID for company use through SSO enforcement.